 Apple holds an event every September that's used to unveil new iPhones and Apple Watch models.

 This year, we're expecting three iPhones, much like the 2018 lineup.
-Rumors suggest there will be two OLED models two OLED models (XS and XS Max successors) and one LED model (XR successor), with no significant design changes, though there could be a new frosted glass back and new colors for the next-generation iPhone XR.
+Rumors suggest there will be two OLED models (XS and XS Max successors) and one LED model (XR successor), with no significant design changes, though there could be a new frosted glass back and new colors for the next-generation iPhone XR.

-The iPhone XS and XS Max successors will feature a new triple-lens camera that could offer ultra-wide angle shots for the first time, while the iPhone XR will use a new dual-lens camera systems.
+The iPhone XS and XS Max successors will feature a new triple-lens camera that could offer ultra-wide angle shots for the first time, while the iPhone XR will use a new dual-lens camera system.
 We've heard a few mixed rumors indicating Apple might use USB-C for the new iPhones, but it's ultimately looking like the company plans to stick with Lightning.

 We can also expect an A13 chip along with faster LTE and WiFi, bigger batteries, and a nifty new bilateral wireless charging feature that will let the 2019 iPhones wirelessly charge other devices (like the AirPods with wireless charging case).

 We don't know what Apple is planning to call its 2019 iPhone lineup

 yet given that there's no obvious follow-up to the iPhone XS, XS Max, and XR names, so most rumors refer to these devices as the "2019 iPhones" at the current time.
 That said, iPhone XI, iPhone 11, and iPhone XT are all names we've heard bandied about.

 Apple Watch Series 5

 Rumors suggest the Apple Watch Series 5

-will feature a new ceramic casing design, suggesting a return of the Apple Watch Edition.
-Aside from that, we don't know a lot about what to expect from the Apple Watch in 2019, but it's still early in the year.
+will feature a new ceramic casing design, suggesting a return of the Apple Watch Edition alongside the usual aluminum and stainless steel casing options.
+Aside from that, we don't know a lot about what to expect from the Apple Watch in 2019.

 New health features have also been rumored for years, such as non-invasive blood glucose monitoring.
 A micro-LED display is a possibility, as are solid-state buttons.